ten-protocol/ten-oss-contributions/Ethers/README.md

 3. **Documenting Results**:
    - Use the provided test result template below for consistency.
    - Include logs, screenshots, and other helpful artifacts where necessary.

 ---

-## Maintaining Test Records

-1. **Track Progress**:
-   - The **Master Checklist** in the repository tracks the progress of all tests.
-Contributors claim features and submit their results, which are then merged.

-2. **Standardize Results**:
-   - All test results are stored in the `/test-results/` folder, each file named `username-feature-tested.md`.

-3. **Avoid Duplicate Testing**:
-   - Check the checklist and ensure no one else is testing the same feature.
-   - If a feature is marked "🔄 In Progress" for over a week without updates, other contributors can claim it after notifying the previous tester.

-4. **Labels**:
-   - PRs related to any events, campaigns, or hackathons can be tagged with labels such as `hacktoberfest` or `ETH-XYZ-Hackathon`.

----